opf/openproject/docs/installation-and-operations/installation/docker/README.md

 Even with the database's data directory shared via NFS **you cannot scale up the database** in this setup.
 Scaling the database horizontally adds another level of complexity which we won't cover here.

-What we can scale is both the proxy and most importantly the web service.
+What we can scale is both the proxy, and most importantly the web service.
-For a couple of thousand users we may want to use 6 web service replicas.
+For a couple of thousand users we may want to use 6 web service (`openproject_web`) replicas.
-The proxy processes in front of the actual OpenProject process does not need as many.
+The proxy processes (`openproject_proxy`) in front of the actual OpenProject process does not need as many replicas.
 2 are fine here.

+Also at least 2 worker (`openproject_worker`) replicas make sense to handle the increased number of background tasks.
+If you find that it takes too long for those tasks (such as sending emails or work package exports) to complete you may want to increase this number further.

 ```
-docker service scale openproject_proxy=2 openproject_web=6
+docker service scale openproject_proxy=2 openproject_web=6 openproject_worker=2
 ```

 This will take a moment to converge.
 Once done you should see something like the following when listing the services using `docker service ls`: